devpi/devpi/doc/_replication.rst

 In the future, we can think about ways to minimize replication traffic by:

-a) subscribing to changes based on a filter (only things related to a user, indices, etc.)
+a) subscribing to changes based on a filter (only changes related to a user, certain indices, etc.)

-b) only retrieving archive or documentation files into the replica if they are actually accessed.
+b) only retrieving archive or documentation files into the replica if they are actually accessed on the replica side.

 Handling concurrency within the replica server